French Subject Pronouns: Guide, Chart, Examples, Exercises

-They are fundamental words in any language, since they allow us to build simple or complex sentences and communicate clearly and effectively.
+These are specifically called subject personal pronouns (Pronoms personnels sujets) and are fundamental words in any language, as they allow us to construct simple and complex sentences and communicate clearly and effectively.

 Examples and sentences